Skip to main content

 In the above example:

 • VPN_PORT is an app specific environment variable.
 Only strings, numbers and _ (underscore) are allowed.
-The author has to ensure that they don't clash with platform profided variable names.
+The author must ensure that they don't clash with platform provided variable names.

 • title is a short one line information about this port/service.